neuromorphicsystems/charidotella/README.md

     └── charidotella-configuration.toml
     ```

-4. (Optional) Edit `charidotella-coniguration.toml` to change the jobs' parameters
+4. (Optional) Edit `charidotella-configuration.toml` to change the jobs' parameters

 5. Run the jobs